Free GP care for under six year olds and over seventy year olds

 Supporting the HSE Clinical Programme in Palliative Care - What is known about the effectiveness and cost-effectiveness of palliative care?

-Palliative care involved a wide range of services to assess better the needs of people with life limiting conditions and those near the end of life, to support these needs and focus on managing symptoms and improving quality of life, and to help people to achieve their goals in this period.
+Palliative care involves a wide range of services to assess better the needs of people with life limiting conditions and those near the end of life, to support these needs and focus on managing symptoms and improving quality of life, and to help people to achieve their goals in this period.
 Staff in the Centre and the ESRI worked closely with the HSE Clinical Programme in Palliative Care to review and present the evidence on the effectiveness and cost-effectiveness of different palliative care services, as part of an Atlantic Philanthropies funded study on the economic evaluation of palliative care.
 The clinical programme was able to draw on the latest evidence in setting targets and priorities in the development of palliative care in Ireland.
 Staff in the Centre continue to carry out policy relevant work on palliative and end of life care, and to work with policy makers and service providers.

 Supporting health care reforms in Portugal